-From this realisation "The Feral Feast the art of cooking rabbits in the Barrabool Hills" cook book idea was conceived.
+From this realisation "The Feral Feast - the art of cooking rabbits in the Barrabool Hills" cook book idea was conceived.

-The recipe book was developed by a group of local people, who hadn't been significantly active in the Landcare community, but shared the same rabbit issue and postcode.
+The recipe book was developed by a group of local people, who hadn't been significantly active in the Landcare community, but shared the same rabbits issue and postcode.
 These included a resident chef, an artist, a farmer, a photographer and an editor," Kaye said.

-The book was produced and published solely with the Landcare Group's resources and was a celebration of everything they had achieved over two decades.
+The book was produced and published solely with the landcare groups resources and was a celebration of everything the Landcare group had achieved over two decades.